top of page

 I wanted to help put an end to the stigma that has been passed down through generations — the silence around menopause.
 The outdated and infuriating idea that women are supposed to endure it quietly.

 Through my own experience and having the privilege of hearing stories of others through my work and social circles have helped me recognize firsthand how perimenopause isn’t just physiological.
 It’s cognitive.
 Emotional.
-Relational.
-It touches every part of a woman’s life.
+Relational — it touches every part of a woman’s life.

 And women deserve support for all of it.